How to use Shopify Order Tags with ShipStation

 We received a flurry of requests from Shopify Merchants using our Order Tagger app, hoping that we could offer a solution to a ShipStation dilemma.

-Centralised order management across multiple channels, printing shipping labels and packing slips from a wide range of Couriers, tracking orders, building automation rules... all of this within a single platform.
+Centralised order management across multiple channels, printing shipping labels and packing slips from a wide range of Couriers, tracking orders, and building automation rules within a single platform.
 Merchants are saving hours of valuable time each day with ShipStation, which is something we’re very passionate about here!

 Once we understood what ShipStation was all about and what it meant to our Merchants, it was easier for us to put our heads together to find a solution.

 In this article, we will describe the problem our Merchants were facing and the solution we implemented to help them.

 Shopify Merchants use our Order Tagger app to define workflows that will apply tags to orders that match the criteria within those workflows.
 When a new order is placed in their Shopify store, the order is checked against each of these workflows.
 If a workflow finds a match based on the Order or Customer details, a “Merchant defined” Tag is applied to the Order.
 Simple right?
 Well yes, it is quite straightforward, it’s how we like to roll.

 Unfortunately, it appears that Shopify Order Tags are not imported into ShipStation along with other Order details.
 Our Merchants have asked us to try and resolve this problem.